opentripplanner/OpenTripPlanner/docs/BuildConfiguration-poc.md

 shortest way rather than around the edge of it.
 (These calculations can be time consuming).

+<h3 id="buildReportDir">buildReportDir</h3>

+*Since version: `na` ∙ Type: `uri` ∙ `Optional` ∙ Path: `Root`*

+URI to the directory where the graph build report should be written to.

+The html report is written into this directory.
+If the directory exist, any existing files are deleted.
+If it does not exist, it is created.

 <h3 id="configVersion">configVersion</h3>

 *Since version: `na` ∙ Type: `string` ∙ `Optional` ∙ Path: `Root`*